 - 15.1 The purchase of capital assets should be conducted in accordance with the Contract Procedure Rules, ensuring value for money, legality and sustainability at all times.
-Contract standing orders and rules governing the disposal or write off of assets are contained in the Constitution which is consistently reviewed. - The Council recognises that effective procurement lies at the heart of delivering value for money and is essential if the Council is to obtain real improvements to quality and service costs.
+Contract standing orders and rules governing the disposal or write-off of assets are contained in the Constitution which is continually reviewed. - 15.2 The Council recognises that effective procurement lies at the heart of delivering value for money and is essential if the Council is to obtain real improvements to quality and service costs.
 The Council seeks to achieve value for money by applying rigorous procurement standards in the selection of suppliers and contractors, to ensure that efficiency, economy and effectiveness is received throughout the life of a contract.
 The significant resources applied to capital expenditure require the adopted principles of value for money to be at the heart of its Capital Strategy.
-Specifically, the Council will seek to strengthen the outcome indicators as part of post project reviews.
+Through use of our significant spending power, particularly on capital schemes, we will work with our partners and suppliers to advance social, economic and environmental outcomes for our residents and communities in line with the Council's Social Value policy.